Theater Hall of Fame

 For information on the different activities of the Hall of Fame and a full list of members, go to its official web site.

-NOTE that the Hall of Fame is institutionally unrelated to ATCA.
-It is independently produced by Terry Hodge Taylor.
-ATCA’s only connection is that ATCA member Chris Rawson chairs the nominating committee, as successor to ATCA founder Henry Hewes, and that members have the opportunity to make suggestions for the ballot and to vote for new inductees.
+NOTE that the Hall of Fame is institutionally unrelated to ATCA, independently produced by Terry Hodge Taylor.
+ATCA member Chris Rawson chairs the nominating committee, as successor to ATCA founder Henry Hewes, and ATCA members make suggestions for the ballot and vote for new inductees.

-The minimum requirement for the c.50 names (actors, directors, designers, producers, playwrights and occasionally even a critic) that appear on each year’s ballot is at least five major theater credits spread over 25 or more years, although this latter requirement may be suspended in special cases.
-The ballot is drawn up by critics on the Hall of Fame board, who are always happy to receive suggestions.
-Although almost all Hall members earned their fame on Broadway, selected off-Broadway or regional theater luminaries have been elected as well.
+The minimum requirement for the approximately 50 names (actors, directors, designers, producers, playwrights, and occasionally critics) that appear on each year’s ballot is at least five major theater credits spread over 25 or more years.
+The ballot is drawn up by critics on the Hall of Fame board.
+Although almost all Hall members earned their fame on Broadway, selected off-Broadway or regional theater luminaries have been elected.

-The annual result is an induction ceremony — initially in late January and since 2015 in November — where each new Hall member is presented by another theater veteran, creating a mix of humor, nostalgia and sentiment.
-That event as well as the Hall of Fame itself, which also sponsors other educational activities, awards and exhibits, is led by Terry Hodge Taylor, who has been Executive Producer since 1989 and provides all producing, management and fundraising.
+The annual result is an induction ceremony where each new Hall member is presented by another theater veteran, creating a mix of humor, nostalgia and sentiment.

-The Hall of Fame is supported solely by foundation, corporation and private contributions for its annual budget.
-ATCA provides no management or financial support.
-All inquiries about the Hall of Fame including suggestions for inductees should be directed to its office in New York City at 212-307-1226 or by email to Terry Hodge Taylor at Hodge50H@aol.com .
+The Hall of Fame is supported solely by foundation, corporation, and private contributions for its annual budget, with no management or financial support from ATCA.
+All inquiries about the Hall of Fame including suggestions for inductees should be directed to its office in New York City at 212-307-1226 or by email to Terry Hodge Taylor at Hodge50H@aol.com.

 Inductees listed by Year